-Each year, health care professionals gather to share the latest information in research at the Ruth K. Palmer Symposium.
-For decades, this event has addressed matters seminal to nursing research, education, administration, policy, and clinical practice.
+Each year, health care professionals, including nurses, physicians, and researchers from Chicago and the Midwest gather to share the latest in research at the Ruth K. Palmer Research Symposium.
+For decades, this event has addressed issues critical to nursing research, education, administration, policy, and clinical practice.

 Center for Translational Research and Education, Auditorium

-Researchers, educators, practitioners, administrators and students are invited to submit an abstract of completed or research in progress for a poster presentation.
+Researchers, educators, practitioners, administrators, and students are invited to submit an abstract for a poster presentation.
 Poster presentations will be competitively selected based on scholarship and scientific rigor.
-Poster topics do not need to be related to the theme of the Palmer Symposium, One person may submit multiple abstracts.
+Poster topics do not need to be related to the theme of the Palmer Symposium.
+One person may submit multiple abstracts.

 This information will be needed when you submit the abstract online:

 Abstracts (excluding title, authors, and keywords) should not exceed 350 words.

 - Corresponding (contact) author name and email address

 - Title of abstract (not to exceed 256 characters)

 - First and last names of each author and corresponding primary institution name, city and state

 - Purpose of study